 First, let’s make sure we know what the code is actually doing.

-Our model here prepares the text data for processing by a language model.
-It does this by reading the preprocessed text from our text_preprocessed.json file.
+file.
 It uses a tokenizer, specifically the “GPT-2” tokenizer this time, to convert the preprocessed text into a format that the language model can understand.
 Remember: we originally tokenized with a BERT tokenizer.
 But we’re using a GPT-2 model so we have to tokenize accordingly.

 Doesn’t this mean our earlier tokenization was a little useless?
 Or couldn’t we have used the GPT-2 tokenizer in that script rather than BERT?
 The answer to the second question is “yes.”
 The answer to the first is “maybe.”
 I wanted to call out these distinctions and this seemed like a relatively painless way to do it.

-That tokenized text that our model script generates is saved in in text_tokenized.json.
+That tokenized text that our model script generates is saved in in text_tokenized.json

 So note that we’re actually creating a new tokenized text representation here and overwriting our previous one.

-The code then generates a response to a given question or prompt using a pre-trained language model.
-Specifically, we’re loading a “gpt2” pre-trained language model.
-I store this in a model_base variable to make it easier to change this for testing purposes, if need be.
+variable to make it easier to change this for testing purposes, if need be.
 The code has a function that takes a prompt/question and the loaded model as inputs.
 It’s from this that the model generates a response in the form of generated text.
 The generated response is extracted and stored as an answer.
-This is really the meat of it all.
-This is where our specific test condition is being applied to our data conditions.
-Our prompt here is our test condition:

 Also worth noting that our answer is being generated like this: